-The PTI activity class is for investment in metropolitan passenger networks.
+The PTI activity class is for investment in metropolitan

+The Rail Network Rebuild has seen old foundations under the tracks replaced and upgrades to drainage passenger networks.
 These are predominantly for infrastructure improvements, but also include funding for overdue renewals programmes.
-This activity class is funded directly from the NLTF with government budget funding for specific projects including the completion of the Rail Network Rebuild (RNR), Lower North Island Integrated Mobility (LNIRIM), Metro Access Agreement top up funding in FY25, and for Overdue Renewals in the metros.
+This activity class is funded directly from the NLTF with government budget funding for specific projects including the completion of the Rail Network Rebuild (RNR), Lower North Island Rail Integrated Mobility (LNIRIM), Metro access agreement top-up funding in FY25, and for overdue renewals in the metros.